 So we consolidated the act of researching—and updating—user information into a single SDR Dashboard.

-Our SDR dashboard improves many processes, but here’s a few stand outs:
+Our SDR dashboard improves many processes, but here are few stand outs:

 - Everything we need to know is in one place.
 I can jump to a user’s LinkedIn, Twitter, or company website in one click.
 I can read and write data to Salesforce, like bulk updating the status of multiple leads at once, directly in the Retool dashboard—eliminating the need to login to Salesforce to update leads or records.